hiperwalk/hiperwalk/docs/examples/index.rst

 Examples
 ========

-For examples, please refer to the :ref:`hiperwalk/examples/index`.
+For examples, please refer to the `examples folder <../../hiperwalk/examples/index>`_.